sirkris/Reddit.NET/docs/examples/cs/Daily Top Posts Wiki.md

 var pageUrl = "TopPosts/" + today.Year + "/" + today.Month + "/" + today.Day;

-// Create teh wiki page.
+// Create the wiki page.
 Note that the first argument is the edit reason for the history and is required by the API.  --Kris var wikiPage = subreddit.Wiki.Page(pageUrl).CreateAndReturn("Created the page.", pageContent);

 // Retrieve the index.
 Note that this page should already exist with a single revision even on a brand new subreddit.  --Kris